lukesUbuntu/virtualmin_blesta/README.md

   [Current Project Status](https://github.com/lukesUbuntu/virtualmin_blesta/issues/11)

-  Module works with blesta 4.0+ (php 5.6 + 7.0+) project is still in beta i wouldn't install till  [Current Project Status](https://github.com/lukesUbuntu/virtualmin_blesta/issues/11) has been completed.
+  Module currently works with blesta 4.0+ (php 5.6 & 7.0+) project is still in beta i wouldn't install till [Current Project Status](https://github.com/lukesUbuntu/virtualmin_blesta/issues/11) has been completed.
+But if you want to have a play and provide issues feel free to install.

 ##